What Can Embedded Banking Do for You?

 Somewhere you have administrators trying to keep on top of all the moving parts and payments.
 And it’s a huge human operating expense.
 There’s the need to collect money from the patient (direct debit up front and the excess).
 There’s booking time in calendars, checking the capabilities of a location, etc.

-But with a little innovation and some embedded banking capabilities, a developer could join the administrative dots using APIs, integrating all the processes with their associated payments into a single platform.
+But with a little innovation and some embedded finance capabilities, a developer could join the administrative dots using APIs, integrating all the processes with their associated payments into a single platform.
 With the right interface, you could make healthcare as simple as ordering an Amazon package.

 It’s a way to change the face of healthcare, one country at a time.